Dynamic Audio Power Management for Portable Devices

 Codec/DSP Widget Interconnections

 Widgets are connected to each other within the codec, platform and machine by audio paths (called interconnections).
-Each interconnection must be defined in order to create a map of all audio paths between widgets.
+Each interconnection must be defined in order to create a graph of all audio paths between widgets.

 This is easiest with a diagram of the codec or DSP (and schematic of the machine audio system), as it requires joining widgets together via their audio signal paths.

-The WM8731 output mixer has 3 inputs (sources)
+For example the WM8731 output mixer (wm8731.c) has 3 inputs (sources):

 1. Line Bypass Input